Staff Profile

 Hayley G. Toth is a Leverhulme Early Career Fellow in the School of English Literature, Language and Linguistics.
 Before joining Newcastle in 2023, Hayley worked as a Post-Doctoral Research Assistant to Professor Merve Emre at the University of Oxford (2021-23), and held a Post-Doctoral Research Fellowship at the Leeds Arts & Humanities Research Institute (2020-21).
 She completed her PhD at the University of Leeds (2016-2020) under the supervision of Professor Brendon Nicholls.

-Hayley has published essays and reviews in Interventions: International Journal of Postcolonial Studies, Journal of Postcolonial Writing, Post 45 Contemporaries, Modern Language Review, Comparative Critical Studies, African Identities, and Journal of Political Ideologies.
-Her first monograph Reading Postcolonial Literature: From Professional to Non-Professional Practices is contracted to Liverpool University Press for publication in 2024.
+Hayley has published essays and reviews in Interventions: International Journal of Postcolonial Studies, Journal of Postcolonial Writing, Post 45 Contemporaries, Modern Language Review, Comparative Critical Studies, African Identities, Journal of Political Ideologies, and Key Words: A Journal of Cultural Materialism.
+She is the author of Reading Postcolonial Literature: From Professional to Non-Professional Practices (Liverpool University Press, 2025).
+She is currently working on her second monograph Collective Form: Cultural Collaboration in Black Liberation Struggles, 1976-82.

 Qualifications